jacqueschuis/museo/README.md

 - More complex and more dynamic form inputs with JS DOM manipulation
 - Atlas search of the three main data models
 - Multi-faceted filtering of the three main data models
+- Inspiration finder: get a random artist, artwork, or museum
 - Full-UI redesign using Bootstrap and significant amounts of original CSS

 ## To-Do